 Metal Gear Solid: Portable Ops continues the storyline from Metal Gear Solid 3: Snake Eater.
 We won’t go into too much detail in case you haven’t played MGS 3 but suffice to say that Snake is supposed to have retired from FOX.
 However, at the start of the game he finds himself in a Colombian prison cell and is being subjected to interrogation.
 To make matter worse, on escaping from the cell Snake learns that he has been blamed for causing a rebellion amongst the FOX members (who incidentally have a base in Colombia, are out to cause trouble and have nuclear weapons at their disposal) and can’t rely on any support from his own nation.
 There are a few who agree to help Snake but for the most part he’s going to have to recruit individuals to assist him in his task.

-You might think that having to recruit your own team seems like it's going to be a bit of a chore but in actual fact it's the highlight of the game and it gives Portable Ops a sense of freshness that few games in the Metal Gear Solid series can claim.
+You might think that having to recruit your own team seems like it’s going to be a bit of a chore but in actual fact it’s the highlight of the game and it gives Portable Ops a sense of freshness that few games in the Metal Gear Solid series can claim.
+Same type of freshness and uniqueness was brought in by another concept related to funds and investments- it was called Bitcoins!
+The exchanges created for this trade are easy to use and keeps to tempted till the time you do not start enjoying benefits reaped out of your investments.
+You may have a peek at these to find out how these investments work.
 Very early in the game Snake encounters a Green Beret named Roy Campbell, who is also imprisoned and injured.
-Campbell agrees to help Snake but because of his injury he's only able to act as a driver for the truck that serves as a kind of base.
+Campbell agrees to help Snake but because of his injury he’s only able to act as a driver for the truck that serves as a kind of base.
 Having transportation allows you to travel to the various locations on your map and recruit from different regions.
 As you play through the game the idea is to capture various types of enemies and coerce them into joining your side.
 Recruits all have their own specific role such as an Athlete, Scout, Spy or Chemist to name but a few.
 These recruits are very important as you can assign missions for them to help you gather information.
 They can do specific tasks for you.
 The medic for example can be used to heal your characters.
-You can even play as one of the various characters you've enlisted and take advantage of their particular skills and abilities.
+You can even play as one of the various characters you’ve enlisted and take advantage of their particular skills and abilities.
 You can take numerous characters into a mission with you (you can control up to four characters in a single mission) and switch between them when you want to in order to achieve your goals.
-As in games such as Fire Emblem, if a character is killed during a mission you'll lose them completely which means you really have to be careful if you are to assemble a useful force.
+As in games such as Fire Emblem, if a character is killed during a mission you’ll lose them completely which means you really have to be careful if you are to assemble a useful force.

 It’s refreshing to see a PSP game that’s just so impressive.
 You’re not going to be subjected to long cutscenes in Portable Ops.
 In fact the storyline is delivered in a positively zippy fashion when compared to the PlayStation 2 Metal Gear Solid titles.
 As a result of this you feel more in control over the game’s events in Portable Ops.
 The game’s missions are all kept fairly short which is very appropriate for those who like to enjoy their games even on the shortest of journeys.
 There’s quite a bit of strategy involved here and it works really well and adds substance to the experience.
 Sure the enemy AI isn’t the sharpest on the default or easy difficulty setting (the unlockable difficulty setting is another matter however), but you still have to be careful.
 There are some challenging boss fights here too.
 Those who have played the previous Metal Gear Solid titles will come across numerous characters from previous games and this helps to give the game extra appeal to MGS aficionados.
 The game even makes a good job of being an engaging multiplayer title and in many ways is a similar experience to the one found in Metal Gear Solid 3: Subsistence.
 You can even recruit some of your opponents’ characters (as well as lose your own) during online games.
 You can even play against a friend who doesn’t have a copy of the game thanks to Portable Ops supporting the game sharing feature.